 To decide which weight to pick up, it can help to look at which moves you're doing.
 With compound exercises — moves that engage multiple muscles and require movement from more than one joint (such as squats, deadlifts, or bench presses) — you can likely pick up heavier weights than with single-joint moves (such as bicep curls).
 You'll also likely be able to lift heavier for lower-body exercises than for upper-body exercises, as the muscles in your legs and glutes are some of the largest and strongest in your body.

 How to Choose the Right Weight For Specific Strength Goals

 If you've already built a solid base of strength and are interested in pursuing more advanced strength goals, you can use this method to determine how heavy you should be lifting.
 First, you need to know what your goal is: Are you lifting for strength endurance, maximal muscle growth (hypertrophy), or maximal strength?
 From there, you'll be able to determine how much weight you should be lifting, along with the optimal set and rep range.

 First, determine the heaviest weight you can lift for three to five reps of a given exercise.
 For example, to figure out the weight you should be using for a barbell back squat, first figure out the heaviest weight you can lift with proper form for three to five reps.

-Next, you'll need to enter the weight you lifted and the amount of reps you performed into a one-rep max calculator.
+Next, you'll need to enter the weight you lifted and the number of reps you performed into a one-rep max calculator.
 The calculator will provide you with a list of percentages of your one-rep max.
 Based on your goal, you can use that information, along with the following chart, to figure out sets, reps, and weight.
-You don't have to calculate your one-rep max for every exercise, but I do recommend doing it for essential lifts like the squat, deadlift, bench press, and bicep curl.
+You don't have to calculate your one-rep max for every exercise, but I do recommend doing it for essential lifts like the squat, deadlift, bench press, and hip thrust.